gomi42/WaitIndicator/README.md

 **SegmentHeight:** The hight of each segment along the radius, given in percent of the current radius

-**SegmentGap:** The gap between each segment, given in percent of segment length
+**SegmentGap:** The gap between each segment, given in percent of the lenght of a segment

 **Fill**: The brush to fill each segment